Mike Zunino Player Props: Guardians vs. Mariners

-Mike Zunino -- 0-for-3 in his last game -- will be in action for the Cleveland Guardians versus the Seattle Mariners, with Logan Gilbert on the mound, on April 7 at 4:10 PM ET.
+After going 0-for-3 in his last game, Mike Zunino and the Cleveland Guardians face the Seattle Mariners (who will start Marco Gonzales) at 6:10 PM ET on Saturday.

-In his last game he had a hitless performance (0-for-3) against the Athletics.
+In his most recent game he had a hitless showing (0-for-3) against the Mariners.

 Mike Zunino Game Info & Props vs. the Mariners